svolpe96/NorthStar-Enterprise-Lab/04-Group-Policy/README.md

 Created this for the lab workstations so they stay awake while they're plugged in.

-I don't want the laptops going to sleep in the middle of testing, updates, or when I'm working on something remotely.
+I don't want the laptops going to sleep in the middle of testing, updates, or when I'm working on something.

 **What I changed:**
 - Prevent sleep while plugged in